dnABic/prometheus-bridge/README.md

 How to use it
 -------------
-1. Setup your upstream Prometheus instance to send metrics the Bridge using `remote_write` config
+1. Setup your upstream Prometheus instance to send metrics the Bridge using `remote_write` config.
-2. Setup your downstream Prometheus instance to scrape metrics from the Bridge
+2. Setup your downstream Prometheus instance to scrape metrics from the Bridge using `/expose` path.
 3. Make sure your RabbitMQ instance is configured and accessible.
 4. Start the Bridge service.